Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: Proofs

 \subsection{Proof of Theorem \ref{th1}}

 We follow the scheme of the proof of Theorem 1 in \cite{laurentmassart}.
-The main difficulty here is that we are not in a Gaussian framework and that we use the empirical process $\bar{\gamma}_n$, which introduces much technical difficulties. \\ In the sequel, $C$ denotes a constant that can vary from line to line.\\
+The main difficulty here is that we are not in a Gaussian framework and that we use the empirical process $\bar{ \gamma }_{n}$, which introduces much technical difficulties.